aykhanpashayev/port-scanner/README.md

 - python3 scanner.py 192.168.1.1

 #Testing the scanner
-- To test that program netcat should be installed
+- To test that program netcat should be installed.
-- Open a port
+- Open a port using netcat.
-- Run the program
+- Run the program against local host.

 #How to install netcat
 - sudo apt-get install netcat